-Aixtron says has not received Obama decision on China deal
+Aixtron will have to cut costs, jobs if U.S. blocks China deal

 Another source told Reuters that Aixtron's nanotube technology acquired through its 2007 acquisition of a Cambridge-based company Nanoinstruments was a concern too.
 Their products also have military applications.

-Analysts fear Aixtron has a bleak future as a stand-alone company as it struggles with overcapacity in a market dominated by Chinese buyers.
+The German Economy Ministry, which withdrew its approval for the deal in October and is now doing its own review of the transaction, said the German process was independent of the U.S. scrutiny.

-(Reporting by Matthias Inverardi and Harro ten Wolde; additional reporting by Greg Roumeliotis in New York and Michael Martina in Beijing; editing by Edward Taylor and David Clarke)
+additional reporting by Anneli Palmen in Duesseldorf, Eric Auchard in Frankfurt, Greg Roumeliotis in New York and Michael Martina in Beijing